LaPalma-Cerritos AAUW Administrator, Treasurer and Secretary

 - Announcements

-Our next general meeting will be on Thursday, November 20, 2025 at the Cabrillo Lane Adult School auditorium with social gathering at 6:30 pm and the meeting starting at 7:00 pm.
-Faith Herschler is facilitating the meeting about Book Banning.
-The speaker will be Leslie Criswell, a retired attorney and a member of the Palos Verdes and Beach Cities AAUW branches.
+Our next general meeting will be on Thursday, January 15, 2026 at the Cabrillo Lane Adult School auditorium with social gathering at 6:30 pm and the meeting starting at 7:00 pm.
+Celia is facilitating the meeting about AI and our schools, with speakers from the ABC Unified School District.

-Celia recognized the birthdays of AAUW members this month.
+Celia recognized the birthdays for AAUW members in November and December.

 Respectfully submitted,